coronel08/my-notes/notes/docs/aws.md

     * Cloudfront CDN
     * WAF Web application firewall

+* Infastructure as a Service - building blocks of cloud
+* Platform as a Service - removes the need to manage infastructure like hardware and OS.
+* Software as a Service - completed product that is run and managed

 * AWS CloudFormation - is a Yaml based tool used to define resources, infastructure as code.
 Uploads templates into S3
     * [AWS Resorces, all 224](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) represent different AWS components